pvti/NORTON/README.md

   <img class="image" src="assets\OneLayer.png" width="48%" height="100%">
 </div>
 <div align="center ">
     Left: Graphic illustration of the NORTON approach.
-Right: The decomposition then pruning process for one layer.
+Right: The decomposition and then pruning process for one layer.
 </div>